parminderunited/GBRNetwork/node-example/Readme.md

     Stake

-    To stake FAKT coin, all you should do is sending your FAKT coin to the FAKT Consensus contract address over the FAKT network from the validator address.
+    To stake GBR coin, all you should do is sending your GBR coin to the GBR Consensus contract address over the GBR network from the validator address.
-    The FAKT Consensus contract address: 0x641dCb1B53966084Ca59dc9985a164D414ac1D28
+    The GBR Consensus contract address: 0x5F3ef71c0deD2A0d354b8Ae9b0BA1fEd6F32aB64
-    The easiest way to do so, is to import your private key or key-store file to your favourite wallet (for example Metamask), switch network to FAKT and send the FAKT coin to the Consensus contract address.
+    The easiest way to do so, is to import your private key or key-store file to your favourite wallet (for example Metamask), switch network to GBR and send the GBR coin to the Consensus contract address.

     You can find your key-store (containing your private key) and the password for the created account in:
-    /FAKT/nodes/validator/keys/FAKT/UTC--xxxx
+    /GBR/nodes/validator/keys/GBR/UTC--xxxx
-    /FAKT/nodes/validator/node.pwd
+    /GBR/nodes/validator/node.pwd

 6. Wait for 1 cycle (approximately 48 hours).